 More recent statistics are hard to come by, but the demographic is no doubt on the rise.
 The ranks of WAHMs I know personally are certainly growing.
 My sister-in-law, Jen Von Buskirk, recently launched the successful catering company Jeni’s Ugly Pies out of her oven in White Lake.
 A close acquaintance, Tania Kushner Rock, traded her position as Attorney Geoffrey Fieger’s secretary to set up shop as a freelance paralegal from her house in Macomb.

-My former co-worker Stacy Jenkins now edits the Farmington Observer from her kitchen table while daughter Abby, 13 and son Evan, 6, are at school.
+My former co-worker Stacy Jenkins at one time edited the Farmington Observer from her kitchen table while daughter Abby and son Evan, are at school.
 In 2009, the company furnished her with a mobile office, and began loosening the reins.
-Jenkins says she loves being there for her kids, but the downside is there's no clear-cut time to clock out.
+Jenkins says she loved being there for her kids, but the downside is there’s no clear-cut time to clock out.

-"My kids are constantly telling me to get off my computer because what I don't finish during the day, I'm tempted to do in the evening.
-A curse of working at home is it's really hard to turn it off, walk away and be done for the day," she says.
-"There are pros and cons, but I'm making it work and I love it."
+“My kids are constantly telling me to get off my computer because what I don’t finish during the day, I’m tempted to do in the evening.
+A curse of working at home is it’s really hard to turn it off, walk away and be done for the day,” she said at the time.
+“There are pros and cons, but I’m making it work and I love it.”

 Picture perfect career

-DeLano says she alternates between being completely stressed out trying to juggle her two jobs and two children (Lilly is 6 and Owen is 3), and feeling "lazy" for foregoing professional work for housework.
+DeLano says she alternates between being completely stressed out trying to juggle her two jobs and two children and feeling “lazy” for foregoing professional work for housework.

 DeLano has developed certain techniques to combat procrastination, such as scheduling strict office hours for herself, keeping all her materials carefully organized, and devoting Monday mornings to booking parties and photo shoots.
 She also partners with a nearby mom to trade babysitting for snatches of work-time.